Damon Hill

 Born and raised in London, Hill is the son of two-time Formula One World Champion Graham Hill, and, along with Nico Rosberg, one of two sons of a Formula One World Champion to also win the title.
 He started racing on motorbikes in 1981, and after minor success moved on to single-seater racing cars.
 Hill became a test driver for the Formula One title-winning Williams team in 1992.
 He was promoted to the Williams race team the following year after Riccardo Patrese's departure and took the first of his 22 victories at the 1993 Hungarian Grand Prix.
 During the mid-1990s, Hill was Michael Schumacher's main rival for the Formula One Drivers' Championship, which saw the two clash several times on and off the track.
 Their collision at the 1994 Australian Grand Prix gave Schumacher his first title by a single point.
 Hill became champion in with eight wins, but was dropped by Williams for the following season.
 He went on to drive for the less competitive Arrows and Jordan teams, and in gave Jordan their first win.

-Hill retired from racing after being dropped by Jordan following the season.
+Hill retired from racing after leaving Jordan following the season.
 In 2006, he became president of the British Racing Drivers' Club, succeeding Jackie Stewart.
 Hill stepped down from the position in 2011 and was succeeded by Derek Warwick.
 He presided over the securing of a 17-year contract for Silverstone to hold Formula One races, which enabled the circuit to see extensive renovation work.
-Hill formerly worked as part of the Sky Sports F1 broadcasting support team providing expert analysis during free practice sessions.
+Hill later went on to work as part of the Sky Sports F1 broadcasting support team providing expert analysis during free practice sessions.